MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 Access to AI Builder features within an environment require **AI Builder credits**.

-***Credit Entitlement***:  AI Builder credits come with some specific user licenses, most part come from AI Builder Capacity add-on.
+***Credit Entitlement***:  AI Builder credits come mostly from AI Builder Capacity add-on.
+Some specific user licenses brings AI Builder credits.

-***Credit Allocation***:Once acquired, credits can be allocated (aka assigned) to specific environment, or left at tenant level.
-Unassigned credits can be accessed by all environments by default, and can be blocked by admin.
+***Credit Allocation***:Once acquired, credits can be allocated (aka assigned) to specific environment, or left unallocated at tenant level.
+Unallocated credits can be accessed by all environments without allocated credits, and can be blocked by admin in Power Platform Admin Center.

 Once an environment has access to credits, AI Builder features are enabled in this environment.